Sant Pere de Galligants: History

-The monastery was built from 992, outside the walls of Girona, when Ramon Borrell, count of Barcelona gave to the monks rights over the quarter of Sant Pere.
-The monks held the ruler of the quarter until 1339, when King Peter IV of Aragon restored it to Aragon.
+The monastery was built in 992 outside the walls of Girona, when Ramon Borrell, the count of Barcelona, gave the monks rights over the quarter of Sant Pere.
+The monks ruled the quarter until 1339, when King Peter IV of Aragon restored it to the Kingdom of Aragon.

-In 1117 Ramon Berenguer III of Barcelona united the monastery to the Abbey of Sainte-Marie de Lagrasse, in what is now France, though Sant Pere kept an abbot of his own and a large degree of autonomy.
-Sant Pere was never a big community, and the church was not the local parish, and only baptisms were held in the monastery.
-In 1362, when the monastery was enclosed within the city's walls, it was redesigned to a more defensive shape.
-It started to decay from the 15th century, and in 1592 it was united to the also decaying monasteries of Sant Miquel de Cruïlles and Sant Miquel de Fluvià.
-In 1835 the monastery included an abbot and four monks.
+In 1117, Ramon Berenguer III, Count of Barcelona united the monastery to Lagrasse Abbey in Northern Catalonia (now part of France).
+However, Sant Pere kept his own abbey and a significant degree of autonomy.

+Sant Pere was never a big community, and the church was not the local parish church; only baptisms were held there.
+In 1362, when the monastery was enclosed within the city's walls, it was redesigned into a more defensive shape.
+It started to decay in the 15th century, and in 1592 it was united to the also decaying monasteries of Sant Miquel de Cruïlles and Sant Miquel de Fluvià.
+In 1835, the monastery included an abbot and four monks.
 It was declared a national monument in 1931.

 The small cloister is an example of Catalan Romanesque architecture.
-The northern gallery dates to 1154, while the remaining ones are from 1190.
-The capitals of the columns have motifs very similar to those in the cloisters of Sant Cugat del Vallès or in the Cathedral of Girona.
-Some depict scenes from Jesus' life, while others show typical Romanesque elements such as lions or sirens.
+The northern gallery dates to 1154, while the remaining are from 1190.
+The capitals of the columns have motifs very similar to those in the cloisters of Sant Cugat del Vallès or the Girona Cathedral.
+Some depict scenes from the life of Jesus, while others show typical Romanesque elements such as lions or medieval-style sirens.